 Madsen has a Computer Science Engineering degree from The Ohio State University.
-Professionally, she works for JPMorgan Chase as the Community of Practice Lead for Global Technology Program Management.
-In her community, Madsen uses performance Art as an effective tool to capture her audience’s attention and start meaningful conversations.
-Madsen’s studies in Clowning, The Art of Hosting, and Social Presencing Theatre are the foundation for projects in this community-based work.
-She is the recipient of Greater Columbus Arts Council Professional Development grants to pursue her creativity as a career path while giving back to her community.
+Professionally, she works for JPMorgan Chase as a Social Learning Manager in the Chief Technology Office.
+In her community, Madsen uses performance art as an effective tool to capture her audience’s attention and start meaningful conversations that lead to action.
+Madsen’s studies in Social Learning Leadership, Clowning, The Art of Hosting and Social Presencing Theatre are the foundation for projects in this community-based work.

-She is a former corporate IT Professional and now monitors, manages and deploys all aspects of information functionality for the Super Art League.
+As a community leader, she is co-founder and Chief Artistic Officer of the Super Art League.
+She is a former corporate IT Professional and now monitors, manages, and deploys all aspects of information functionality for the Super Art League.

-Janette considers her mother to be one of her greatest Art mentors.
+Janette considers her mother to be her greatest Art mentor.
+She includes a touch of medium once used by her artist mother, into each composition as inspiration and honor.
 She also has a son and daughter of her own that are grown, and they have little ones of their own.
-She loves to be with kids and hopes to enrich the local young community with Art while teaching teamwork and friendship.
+She loves to be with kids and hopes to enrich the local young neighborhoods with Art while discovering identity, teamwork, friendship, and community.

 “I coached soccer for 12 years.
 I don’t remember our win-loss record, but I can tell you how many kids went to college.
 I taught them life lessons."
 Kindler sees the Super Art League as a way to teach kids to get up in front of people, to give them some performance skills and confidence while being positive and affirming of their unique traits.

 Professionally, Kindler owns a successful commercial and residential renovation and home improvement business.